Understand your company's position and learn more about the options available

 Company insolvency is a tightly regulated industry.
 Insolvency practitioners are licensed and regulated by a professional body, which helps to ensure the highest professional standards.
 You can use the Insolvency Service website to check that an insolvency practitioner (IP) holds the relevant qualifications and is properly licensed.
 You can also use the website to find licensed IPs in your area.

-Be wary of firms and individuals that call themselves ‘insolvency experts’ or ‘insolvency advisers’.
-Anyone can provide insolvency advice using one of these titles, but only licensed insolvency practitioners are qualified and licensed to do so.
+Be wary of firms and individuals that call themselves ‘insolvency advisers’ if they are not working alongside a team of licensed insolvency practitioners.
+Anyone can provide insolvency advice, but only licensed insolvency practitioners are qualified and licensed to do so.

 Need to speak to someone?